alttch/bma-info/roboplc/video.rst

 Working with video streams
 ==========================

-For computer-vision application is always important to debug internal video streams.
-The streams may be processed, converted into different formats and it is important to check at all points that the picture is correct.
+For computer-vision applications is always important to debug internal video streams.
+The stream images may be captured, converted into different formats, resized, cropped, altered etc. and it is important to check at all points that the picture is correct.

 RVideo provides a simple way to expose video streams from the program, as similar as exposing :doc:`data metrics <metrics>`.
 No any special interface is